ddev/ddev/docs/index.md

 ## Using DDEV alongside other development environments

 DDEV by default uses ports 80 and 443 on your system when projects are running.
 If you are using another local development environment you can either stop the other environment or configure DDEV to use different ports.
-See [troubleshooting](users/troubleshooting.md#unable-listen) for more detailed problemsolving.
+See [troubleshooting](users/troubleshooting.md#unable-listen) for more detailed problem-solving.

 ## Installation